hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 the enchanted forest looking to save a girl she wanted to marry.
 Although Roland omits that part to the kids.

-Back in Calla, they defeat the wolfs, many folks die, including children.
-They notice that someone has given information to the wolfs.
+Back in Calla, they defeat the wolves, many folks die, including children.
+They notice that someone has given information to the wols.
 Eddie dies in this fight, he was not true knight after all.
 His body is buried with his gun, and a rose is planted in his grave like a gunslinger funeral.
 In front of all the new graves, Roland gives a speech, that ends with: O Discordia!
 The Tower demanded